 There is nothing wrong with outgrowing an influencer.
 While there are some writers, bloggers, influencers, brands, and online personalities I have followed for eons and will continue to follow, there are many I let go of because they were no longer a good fit.
 But I have never told them I stopped following them because I know they don't really care.

-If you are at the point where you're 100% dunzo with an online person or brand, writing out a soliloquy in a comment or email… it makes you look as though you don't know how to use the internet.
+If you are at the point where you're 100% dunzo with an online person or brand, writing out a soliloquy in a comment or email makes you look like you don't know how to use the internet.
 Those who have been on the internet most of their life know that announcing your departure takes away your power.
-But having you disappear, no longer be a follower, a pageview, a subscriber… that is your superpower.
+But having you disappear, no longer being a follower, a pageview, or a subscriber… that is your superpower.

 Announcing you are unfollowing or unsubscribing is the blogging equivalent of asking to speak to the manager.
 Replying to a newsletter requesting to be unsubscribed is the equivalent of a minion meme on Facebook.
 (For those unaware, by law there has to be an unsubscribe button in every newsletter.
 Some are harder to find than others.
 The one in mine is right at the bottom in dark blue font.)

 Leaving a comment is currency, even if it's criticism.
-Leave a comment on a blog or Instagram post saying you're unfollowing and you will increase traffic and engagement exponentially.
+Leave a comment on a blog or Instagram post saying you're unfollowing, and you will increase traffic and engagement exponentially.
 It's why Bravo TV is so successful; folks love a bit of drama.
-Hate following is still providing views, which also benefits the individual you're supposedly unfollowing.
+Hate following still provides views that benefit the individual you're supposedly unfollowing.

-They say word of mouth is the best advertising, and it is even if it's a negative review.
-I know this is true, because I have been criticized online and it has only increased my traffic, my followers, and my subscriber rate.
-And it's not all hate follows; a lot of those folks curious about the drama ended up sticking around liking me or my content.
+They say word of mouth is the best advertising, even if it's a negative review.
+I know this is true because I have been criticized online, and it only increased my traffic, my followers, and my subscriber rate.
+And it's not all hate follows; many of those curious about the drama ended up sticking around and liking me or my content.

-I know, when you're angry it feels good to pound out your thoughts in a comment, but taking a moment to gather your thoughts and find the why is the key to success.
+When you're angry, it feels good to pound out your thoughts in a comment, but gathering your thoughts and finding the why is the key to success.
 Your why will help get your comment read, help get support, and help improve the situation.

-If you feel you've done this before and it has accomplished nothing… that is possible but do you think your rant will do anything other than have your brain focus even more on that bad thing?
-Venting and ranting can temporarily feel good, but in the long run, does not benefit us and it surely doesn't benefit the world around us.
-But taking a bit of time to figure out your why can turn your rant into a resource and increase your power online.
+If you feel you've done this before and it has accomplished nothing… that is possible, but do you think your rant will do anything other than have your brain focus even more on that bad thing?
+Venting and ranting can temporarily feel good, but in the long run, it does not benefit us, and it surely doesn't benefit the world around us.
+But taking some time to figure out your why can turn your rant into a resource and increase your power online.

 I’m a new reader of your blog, and I found this post to be so very thoughtful and helpful.
 Rather than telling people NOT to share their concerns, you showed us how we can have our rants but also make them useful to others!
 Thank you.